connexcs/docs/docs/customer/routing.md

 + Set **Capped Rate** and **Provider Capped Rate** to set the maximum cost of a call.

 + **Profit Assurance**: To check if calls are profitable, enable **Profit Assurance**.
 It is useful for A-Z routes or NPA-NXX rate cards.
-    + The default option is `Disabled`, while `Enabled` can add additional PDD to the call.
+    + The default option is `Disabled`.
+While `Enabled`, additional PDD may be added to the call.

 + **Block Connect Cost**: When this is enabled, calls that have a connection cost will be blocked.